 A typical wireless ad hoc sensor network consists of a number of sensor nodes and a base station.
-Each sensor node is a small, cheap device that is programmed to collect certain types of data, for example temperature, humidity, and light.
+Each sensor node is a small, cheap device that is programmed to collect certain types of data, for example, temperature, humidity and light.
 The base station is an aggregation point for collected data and is viewed as the human interface into the network.
-The sensor nodes are typically constrained by limited battery power, small memory, and low computational ability.
-On the other hand, the base station is assumed to have greater memory and processing power, and does not have the constraints of the sensor nodes.
+The sensor nodes are typically constrained by limited battery power, small memory and low computational ability.
+On the other hand, the base station is assumed to have greater memory and processing power and does not have the constraints of the sensor nodes.

 With their low cost and scalability, wireless ad hoc sensor networks have found a variety of applications.
-For instance, in the military, such networks are used in target tracking, perimeter monitoring, and battlefield survey.
+For instance, in the military, such networks are used in target tracking, perimeter monitoring and battlefield survey.
 Commercial applications of these networks include inventory control and building systems monitoring.
 However, the constraints on the sensor nodes, plus the open nature of communications in a wireless ad hoc sensor network, make securing networks of this type a challenging task.

 A manifest vulnerability of many wireless ad hoc sensor networks is a class of attacks called routing level attacks.
-In a routing level attack, an adversary masquerades as a legitimate node to convince neighboring nodes to forward their packets to it, and then arbitrarily drops the packets forwarded by neighboring nodes.
+In a routing level attack, an adversary masquerades as a legitimate node to convince neighbouring nodes to forward their packets to it and then arbitrarily drops the packets.
 This class of attacks can potentially strand many well-behaved nodes and cause large holes in the sensing environment.
-Furthermore, by the compromise of individual nodes the adversary is able to develop hit lists of other nodes in the network, since most ad hoc sensor network protocols require a node to store the ID of its parent node.
-Two examples of routing level attacks, namely black hole attacks and wormhole attacks [5], are discussed below.
+Two examples of routing level attacks, namely black hole attacks and wormhole attacks (Karlof and Wagner, 2003), are discussed below.

-A black hole attack is launched when a node (either compromised or an adversary masquerading as a legitimate node) convinces neighboring nodes that it is the "logical" next hop for forwarding packets.
-The malicious node then arbitrarily drops the packets forwarded by neighboring nodes.
-In the case of multi-hop networks, the impact of such an attack is a hole in the sensing area as nodes begin to forward packets astray from their intended destination.
+A black hole attack is launched when a node (either compromised or masqueraded by an adversary) convinces neighbouring nodes that it is the 'logical' next hop for forwarding packets.
+The malicious node then arbitrarily drops the packets forwarded by neighbouring nodes.
+In the case of multihop networks, the impact of such an attack is a hole in the sensing area as nodes begin to forward packets astray from their intended destination.
 This attack also has the potential to strand large areas of the network that are geographically distant from the malicious node by pulling messages from their intended paths.

-A wormhole attack attempts to convince nodes to use a malicious path through legitimate means.
-In some wireless ad hoc sensor network protocols, for instance SPINS [12], when a message is sent from the base station, an intermediate node will forward the message with its identification information attached to the message.
-A receiving node records the identification information, regards the forwarding node as its parent, and proceeds to accept messages only from this parent.
+In a wormhole attack the adversary attempts to convince nodes to use a malicious path through legitimate means.
+In some protocols, for instance SPINS (Perrig et al., 2001), when a message is sent from the base station, an intermediate node will forward the message with its identification information attached to the message.
+A receiving node records the identification information, regards the forwarding node as its parent and proceeds to accept messages only from this parent, similar to the imprinting behavior discussed in Stajano and Anderson (1999).
 This provides an efficient method to prevent arbitrary rebroadcast of messages.
 In a wormhole attack an adversary with fast forwarding capabilities can quickly forward a message to nodes in the network.
-Fast forwarding is accomplished through the collusion of multiple units with fast out-of-band communication or a strongly powered device with a larger range of communication positioned between the base station and its target nodes.
-Once the target nodes are convinced that the adversary node is on a "better" path to the base station, all communications of the target nodes are attracted to the adversary node.
+Fast forwarding is accomplished through the collusion of multiple units with fast, out-of-band communication or a strongly powered device with a larger range of communication positioned between the base station and its target nodes.
+Once the target nodes are convinced that the adversary node is on a 'better' path to the base station, all communications of the target nodes are attracted to the adversary node.
 An adversary can selectively forward information in an effort to disrupt the sensing environment.